woanware/TargetAnalyser/README.md

 - File input data supported
 - Trivially open the web page for the data
 - Can show the HTTP response to fix regular expression issues
+- Has 20 defined input sources (as of v1.0.0 release)

 ## Third party libraries ##